iegomez/mosquitto-go-auth/README.md

 ### Requirements

-This projects was created with Go 1.9.2 and makes use of cgo.
+This projects was created with Go 1.9.2, tested with 1.10 too and makes use of cgo.
 It probably works fine with Go 1.8 too, but I haven't tested it yet (any results are welcome).

 It makes use of some Go packages as well.
 You can check them at the Makefile and install all the dependencies with: